-RETAILERS SALES TAX
+RETAILERS' SALES TAX

-COMPLETING THE ST-16 FORM TYPE
+COMPLETING THE ST-36

-LINE 1 - Gross Sales/Receipts.
-Enter on line 1 the total of all sales made during the period, both taxable and nontaxable.
+Gross Sales.
+The total of all sales made during the period, both taxable and nontaxable.
 DO NOT include the sales tax collected in this figure.
 If you bill your customers "all applicable taxes included," or if the tax is included in your total sales figure, divide the total sales, including tax, by "1" plus the tax rate.
 The result will be your gross sales without the sales tax.

 EXAMPLE: You own 20 vending machines in a city where the state and local sales tax rate is 9.15%.
 Your total sales in June are \$4,600.
 Since the 9.15% sales tax is automatically included in the price paid for vended products, you must calculate the amount of your sales without the tax.
 To do this, divide \$4,600 by 1.0915 = \$4,214.38.
-Your gross sales (without the tax) to report on line 1 of Form ST-16 is \$4,214.38.
+Your gross sales (without the tax) to report \$4,214.38.

-LINE 2 - Merchandise Consumed.
+Merchandise Consumed.
 When you remove merchandise from your inventory to use personally or as a gift, you become the final consumer of the item(s) and must pay the sales tax due.
-However, the amount to enter on line 2 is your cost for the item, not its retail price.
-DO NOT report the cost of inventory you have purchased for resale on line 2.
+However, the amount to enter as merchandise consumed is your cost for the item, not its retail price.
+DO NOT report the cost of inventory you have purchased for resale in merchandise consumed.